AfonsoCFonseca/Frogger-Game/README.md

 **Platforms, Body Detection**
 Made the platforms working with the frog interactions, then made the frog detect if it's located on the riverside of the map and detecting if it's touching a platform.
 If not, then calls the kill method.
 Changed the frog movement from a grid-based move to an increment/decrement values on both axis, fixing the frog weird movement when above the Platforms or Toads.

+**Toads & Goals**
+The toad class is pretty similar to the Platform one, with a small animation and probability of diving for X time under the water.
+The animation is a 3 frame loop, I made a sprite for a single Toad and stick them together by code, this way I draw only a single sprite of a toad, instead of drawing the same sprite animation 2 or 3 times in the same image.
+The diving is based on a probability of 20% of the toads spawned and a randomized timer, between 2 seconds and 7 seconds, to play the animation of diving and floating back.
+Made the Goals small empty GameObjects, when the Frog collides them, they draw the Goal.png imagen and increments 1 of 5 goal points.
+When the player reaches the 5 points, the game resets the position, increments a level and the movements of the player and enemies increments, as well.
+Still deciding if I'm going to develop the new enemies for each level or leaving the game only with the incremental speed of the enemies for each level

 ---------------------------------------------------------------
 # Scratches & Evolution